121 Dietitian

 ral weeks for your levels to improve symptoms.
 Aches and pains that you may have been experiencing should reduce or even disappear!
 Remember though you need enough but not too much.

 You maybe sleepy the next day.
 Several studies even saw a dose-dependent relationship between vitamin D levels and sleep.
 This adds to the evidence that there is a direct, linear relationship between vitamin D and sleep measures.
 This also means that improving your vitamin D by any amount will improve your sleep.
+Some people find taking it later in the day helps.

 The best food sources of vitamin D are oily fish, including salmon, mackerel, and sardines.
 Other sources include egg yolks, mushrooms, red meat, and liver.
 Vitamin D is added to some foods too, including breakfast cereals, plant milks and fat spreads for those who are not eating the most natural sources.